 In addition, some 500 books written during that period on Black Country subjects have been reviewed in the magazine.
 Books continue to be written and reviewed in the magazine.

-At least 2000 magazines are printed each quarter, each Society member has a copy delivered and there are sales outlets throughout the Black Country.
-A very recent innovation is to publish an electronic version of the magazine, also on subscription.
-This should appeal to overseas members and hopefully those who are partially sighter..
+Around 2000 magazines are printed each quarter, each Society member has a copy delivered and there are sales outlets throughout the Black Country.
+We also publish an electronic version of the magazine, also on subscription.
+This should appeal to overseas (non-European) members and hopefully those who are partially sighted.

 The magazine is non-commercial and nobody receives payment for their articles.
 This publication is the most important of the Black Country Society.